 Each of these (overlapping) situations has been considered in some detail in previous work and each has inspired different methodologies.
-The feature common to every approach is that some approximation is introduced into either the likelihood under consideration, or the Monte Carlo simulation algorithm used to simulate from the posterior.

-In this paper we focus on the third case, in which the likelihood has an INC. This is an important problem in its own right (Girolami et al. (2013) refer to it as "one of the main challenges to methodology for computational statistics currently").
+In this paper we focus on the third case, in which the likelihood has an INC. This is an important problem in its own right (Girolami et al (2013) refer to it as "one of the main challenges to methodology for computational statistics currently").
 There exist several competing methodologies for inference in this setting (see Everitt (2012)).
-In particular, the "exact" approaches of Møller et al. (2006) and Murray et al. (2006) exploit the decomposition $f(y|\theta) = \frac{1}{Z(\theta)}\gamma(y|\theta)$, whereas "simulation based" methods such as approximate Bayesian computation (ABC) (Grelaud et al., 2009) do not depend upon such a decomposition and can be applied more generally: to situation 1 in Picchini and Forman (2013); situations 2 and 3 (e.g. Everitt (2012)) and situation 4 (e.g. Wilkinson (2013)).
+In particular, the "exact" approaches of Møller et al (2006) and Murray et al (2006) exploit the decomposition $f(y|\theta) = \frac{1}{Z(\theta)}\gamma(y|\theta)$, whereas "simulation based" methods such as approximate Bayesian computation (ABC) (Grelaud et al 2009) do not depend upon such a decomposition and can be applied more generally: to situation 1 in Picchini and Forman (2013); situations 2 and 3 (e.g. Everitt (2012)) and situation 4 (e.g. Wilkinson (2013)).